-A double-bull base and a portal bull was brought to the Şanlıurfa museum in 1959 from the village of Edene in the Kabahaydar township of Sanlıurfa province.
-It is carved of a basalt block and must have been a base for a statue.
+A double-bull base and a portal bull was brought to the Şanlıurfa museum in 1959 from the village of Edene (now Gürpınar) in the Kabahaydar township of Şanlıurfa province.
+They were found during the landscaping of a recreational area to the east of the village by the Colap Creek.
+According to the villagers further stones found in the area had been cut and reused in constructions.
+The double-bull base is carved of a basalt block and once must have been supported a statue.
 It is 120 cm in length, 84 cm in width, and about 60 cm in height.
-Approximately dated to the end of 10th century BCE.
+Approximately dated to the end of the 10th century BCE.

 The portal bull belongs to the right wing of a gateway.
 The legs of the bull are broken and the present piece is about 150 cm in length, 34 cm in width, and 60 cm in height.
-Stylistically is has been dated later than the double-bull base to the end of 8th century BCE.
-Both items are on display in Urfa Museum.
+Stylistically is has been dated later than the double-bull base to the end of the 8th century BCE.
+Both items are on display in the Şanlıurfa Museum.

 Click on the picture for a larger image.